Insurance Options and Definitions for Homeowners Policies

 Older Homes

 If you own an older home, you may not be able to buy a replacement cost policy.
 Instead, you may have to buy a modified replacement cost policy.
 This means that instead of repairing or replacing features typical of older homes, like plaster walls and wooden floors, with similar materials, the policy will pay for repairs using the standard building materials and construction techniques in use today.
+Insurance companies differ greatly in how they insure older homes.
+Some won't insure older homes for the replacement cost because of the expense of re-creating special features like wall and ceiling moldings and carvings.
+Other companies will insure older homes for the replacement cost as long as the dwelling is in good condition.
+If you can't insure your home for the replacement cost or choose not to do so–in some cases, the cost of replacing a large old home is so high that you might not want to replace it with a house of the same size–make sure the limits of the policy are high enough to provide you with a house of acceptable size and quality

 Personal Possessions

+Most homeowners insurance policies provide coverage for your personal possessions for approximately 50 percent to 70 percent of the amount of insurance you have on the structure or “dwelling” of your home.
+The limits of the policy typically appear on the Declarations Page under Section I, Coverages, A. Dwelling.
 To determine if this is enough coverage, you need to conduct a home inventory.
 This is a detailed list of everything you own and information related to the cost to replace these items if they were stolen or destroyed by a disaster such as a fire (for more information see How do I take a home inventory and why.
 If you think you need more coverage, contact your agent or insurance company representative and ask for higher limits for your personal possessions.

 Replacement Cost or Actual Cash Value

+You can either insure your belongings for their actual cash value, which pays to replace your home or possessions minus a deduction for depreciation up to the limit of your policy.
+Or you can opt for replacement cost, which pays the actual cost of replacing your home or possessions (no deduction for depreciation) up to the limit of your policy.
 Suppose, for example, a fire destroys a 10-year-old TV set in your living room.
 If you have a replacement cost policy for the contents of your home, the insurance company will pay to replace the TV set with a new one.
 If you have an actual cash value policy, it will pay only a percentage of the cost of a new TV set because the TV has been used for 10 years and is worth a lot less than its original cost.
 Some replacement cost policies also replace the item and deliver it to you.
+Generally, the price of replacement cost coverage is about 10 percent more than that of actual cash value.
+If you need a flood insurance policy for your belongings, it is only available on an actual cash value basis.

 Insuring expensive items with floaters/endorsements

 There may be limits on how much coverage you get for expensive items such as jewelry, silverware and furs.
 Generally, there is a limit on jewelry for $1,000 to $2,000.
 You should ask your agent or look it up in your policy.
 This information is in Section I, Personal Property, Special Limits of Liability.
 Insurance companies may also place a limit on what they will pay for computers.
+If the limits are too low, consider buying a special personal property floater or an endorsement.
+These allow you to insure these items individually or as a collection.
+With floaters and endorsements, there is no deductible.
+You are charged a premium based on what the item (or collection) is, its dollar value and where you live.
+You can determine the value by providing your agent with a recent receipt or getting the item or collection appraised.

 Additional living expenses after a disaster

 This is a very important feature of a standard homeowners insurance policy.
 This pays the additional costs of temporarily living away from your home if you can't live in it due to a fire, severe storm or other insured disaster.
 It covers hotel bills, restaurant meals and other living expenses incurred while your home is being rebuilt.
+Coverage for additional living expenses differs from company to company.
+Many policies provide coverage for about 20% of the insurance on your house.
+Some companies will even sell you a policy that provides you with an unlimited amount of loss of use coverage, for a limited amount of time.
+You should talk to your agent or company to make sure you know exactly how much coverage you have and how long the coverage will be in effect.
+In most cases, you can increase this coverage for an additional premium.

 This part of your policy covers you against lawsuits for bodily injury or property damage that you or family members cause to other people.
 It also pays for bodily injury and property damage to others caused by pets.
 It pays for both the cost of defending you in court and for any damages a court rules you must pay.
+Generally, most homeowners insurance policies provide a minimum of $100,000 worth of liability insurance, but higher amounts are available.
+Increasingly, it is recommended that homeowners consider purchasing at least $300,000 to $500,000 worth of coverage of liability protection.